codsen/codsen/packages/charcode-is-valid-xml-name-character/readme.md

 ## What is does

-It returns a boolean, is the given character the [Production 4a](https://www.w3.org/TR/REC-xml/#NT-NameStartChar) of XML spec, or in human terms, a possible ending character of an XML element.
+It returns a Boolean, is the given character the [Production 4a](https://www.w3.org/TR/REC-xml/#NT-NameStartChar) of XML spec, or in human terms, a possible ending character of an XML element.

 This library is used to detect where (X)HTML element names end.